-Quantitative: Problematic Media Use (PMU)
+Quantitative: Problematic media use (PMU)

-The 9-item Problematic Media Use Measure - Short Form (Domoff et al., 2019) was used to capture screen media use that is disruptive to family functioning (e.g., my child's screen media use interferes with family activities) or obsessive in nature (e.g., screen media is all that my child seems to think about).
+The 9-item Problematic Media Use Measure - Short Form (Domoff et al., 2019) was used to capture screen media use that is disruptive to family functioning (e.g., my child's screen media use interferes with family activities) or obsessive in nature (e.g., screen media are all that my child seems to think about).
 The measure demonstrated convergent validity with total daily screen time and parent-rated concern about the child's media use and showed incremental validity for predicting the child's overall functioning above total daily screen time (Domoff et al., 2019).
 Parents rated how true these statements were for their child on a 5-point Likert scale from "1 = Never" to "5 = Always."
-A mean score was computed at each timepoint, with higher scores indicating more problematic media use (possible range: 1 - 5).
-The scale showed acceptable internal consistency at both timepoints (Time 1 $\alpha$ = .91; Time 2 $\alpha$ = .94).
+A mean score was computed at each time point, with higher scores indicating more problematic media use (possible range: 1-5).
+The scale showed acceptable internal consistency at both time points (Time 1 α = .91; Time 2 α = .94).

-Quantitative: Parental Participation with Child Screen Media
+Quantitative: Parental participation with child screen media

-Parents reported how often they participate in media with their child during four different activities (e.g., watching their TV shows, watching online videos, playing console video games, and using games or apps on a smartphone or tablet).
+Parents reported how often they participate in media with their child during four different activities (watching their TV shows, watching online videos, playing console video games, and using games or apps on a smartphone or tablet).
 All four items from the CSC scale were used (Rideout, 2017).
 Responses were rated on a 4-point Likert scale from "1 = All of the time" to "4 = Never."
 A fifth option allowed them to respond that the item was not applicable if their child does not do an activity.
-Allowing for "not applicable," the measure had good reliability ( $\alpha = .74$ ).
-The mean of all four items was computed (allowing for N/As) to result in a score from 1 - 4, a higher score meaning they do activities with their child a small amount of the time.
+Allowing for "not applicable," the measure had good reliability (α = .74).
+The mean of all four items was computed (allowing for N/As) to result in a score from 1 to 4, a higher score meaning they do activities with their child a small amount of the time.

-Quantitative: Parent Perceptions of Screen Media
+Quantitative: Parent perceptions of screen media

 Using items drawn from the CSC (Rideout, 2017), parents reported their attitudes about the effect of children's media use across six different domains of their child's life: social skills, learning, ability to focus, behavior, physical activity, and creativity.
 For each domain, they responded to the question "Overall, do you think your child's media use helps, hurts, or makes no difference to his/her [domain]" using a 5-point Likert scale anchored to "1 = Helps a lot," "3 = Makes no difference," and "5 = Hurts a lot."
-The mean of each time point was calculated to yield two scores in year 1 and year 2, range = 1 - 5 (Time 1 $\alpha = .78$ ; Time 2 $\alpha = .70$ ).
+The mean of each time point was calculated to yield two scores in year 1 and year 2, range = 1-5 (Time 1 α = .78; Time 2 α = .70).

-Quantitative: Screen Media as Regulation and Babysitter
+Quantitative: Screen media as regulation and babysitter